Talking to clients about wealth transfer across generations

 There is a balance between the older generation’s well-being and ensuring sufficient growth in their assets to maximise their bequests.

-Advisers will be able to manage client expectations, discuss outcomes for their wealth on their journey, assessing risk both in the short and – arguably for the benefit of their heirs – longer term.
+Advisers will be able to manage client expectations, discuss outcomes for their wealth on their journey, assessing risk both in the shorter and (arguably for the benefit of their heirs) longer term.
 The transition needs to be carefully managed.
-Working closely with external planners, our priority is to ensure on the portfolio best matches clients’ individual journeys.
+Working closely with external planners, our priority as portfolio providers is to ensure on the investments best match clients’ individual journeys.

 Various changes to the pension and inheritance tax rules in recent years have made it easier to pass wealth between generations tax effectively.
 At the same time, they have brought more planning complexities.
 ISAs can be passed from husband to wife, for example; while pensions can be more readily transferred to children.